APouzi/key-value-store/README.md

-To run this file you need to "docker compose up"
+To run this file you need to:

+`docker compose up`

 Here are the urls for you to run with postman or thunderclient (check out thunderclient, its postman but an extension for VS code) or what have you.